hazelcast/hazelcast/docs/design/sql/19-user-defined-types.md

 ### Issues with `CAST(field AS ROW)`

-For some reason we weren't able to implement this (TODO ivan).
+Due to current parser limitations its not possible to implement `CAST(field AS ROW)` because the specification for `ROW` type requires providing full list of columns e.g. `CAST(field AS ROW(BIGINT, VARCHAR, ROW(BIGINT, VARCHAR)))` which is not very practical.
+It might be possible to override this behavior, but it most likely requires extensive changes to the parser/validation as wel.

 ## DML operations

 ### INSERT/SINK

-For inserting with SQL literals, one can use ROW values (TODO test):
+For inserting with SQL literals, one can use ROW values:

 ```sql
 INSERT INTO foo_map(__key, udtField) VALUES(1, ('value1', 'value2'))